jamesspearsv/libstats/README.md

 ## Security

 LibStats includes basic IP filtering to prevent unwanted users from accessing and recording bogus reference transactions.
-IP authentication was written using a custom middleware for Django and allowed IP are access be reading a local configuration file that is stored on the hosting server.
+IP authentication is written using a custom middleware for Django and allowed IP are access be reading a local configuration file that is stored on the hosting server and accessed by importing this data into the project's settings.py file.